-Sustainability in Package Design — MSU Onsite Training Course
+Sustainability in Packaging Design — MSU Onsite Training Course

 Location: Michigan State University, MSU School of Packaging

 Cost: $1,195 per person (includes 2 lunches, 1 dinner on the first evening)

 This course is designed to give packaging engineers, packaging managers and sustainability engineers an introduction to Life Cycle Assessment (LCA) including theory and hands on experience.
 The course provides a simplified LCA learning experience that introduces participants to the concept of life cycle thinking in the umbrella of packaging, the basics of conducting an LCA, and some practical experience building simple LCA models in PackageSmart, a user-friendly software program.

 The course will be conducted by Lise Laurin and Rafael Auras with guest instructors.

 - Able to identify the three pillars of sustainability

 - Understand the basic considerations for sustainable packaging systems and how they differ around the world.

 - Be able to discuss the life cycle of a product (think cradle-to-grave).

 - Identify what is involved in the goal and scope phase of an LCA.